Data Sources

 SEER Patterns of Care

 The SEER Patterns of Care (POC) studies provide important information on cancer treatments as documented in hospital records.
+Each year, NCI selects different cancer sites to be included in the POC studies and randomly samples cases from those ascertained by the SEER registries.

 State Tobacco Activities Tracking and Evaluation (STATE) System